Code-Institute-Submissions/brand_gym/README.md

 ## Known Bugs

   - Images are loading slowly - used <a href="https://squoosh.app/index.html">Squoosh</a> to compress the images - faster but still slow
-  - Footer text has a delay (after closing the contact details)
-  - Landing page text block looks a little different on firefox

 # Deployment